 It's often easiest for a remote host to use a git:// or http://

 url to its origin repository, rather than ssh://.
 So, to avoid a MITM

 attack, propellor checks that the top commit in the git repository is gpg

 signed by a trusted gpg key, and refuses to deploy it otherwise.

 This is only done when privdata/keyring.gpg exists.
 To set it up:

 gpg --gen-key # only if you don't already have a gpg key

 propellor --add-key $MYKEYID

-if found decrypts it and sends it to the remote host using ssh.
-This lets
+transfers it to the host using ssh.